-This year, as we continue to Frame the Future for our students, we will also use the theme WE Are Highlands to recognize our uniqueness, and promote the qualities of the students, staff, school board and community.
-The administration, teachers, and staff worked diligently this summer to prepare the buildings and classrooms so that rigorous teaching and learning can start on the day our students return for the 2022-23 school year.
-We are excited to carry on with Framing the Future by striving to accomplish the district goals that were established in 2019.
+I am pleased to welcome everyone to the 2023-24 school year!
+I am excited to see the smiling faces of our students and staff.
+This year, as we continue to Frame the Future for our students, we will focus on our RAM PRIDE to promote the unique qualities of the students, staff, parents, school board, and community.
+The administration and staff worked diligently over the summer to prepare the buildings and classrooms so that rigorous teaching and learning can start when our students return to school.